OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 ## Usage
 ### Channel Tab
 * [Set-up, deploy and sideload the app to a channel.](#steps)
-    * When the app is installed to the team the bot will automatically gather the required info to create pro-active conversations later.
+    * When the app is installed to the team the bot will automatically gather the required info to create proactive conversations later.
 * In a channel, click '*+ Add a tab*', and add a new *Conversational Tab*.
     * Configure your tab, by adding a *Department name* and *Department description*, then click *Save*.
     * The first time running this application you will need to consent twice.
 Once to use the app initially, and once to call the API.
 If you see "We need you to consent to complete that action.", ensure that your pop-up blocker isn't blocking a consent dialog.